-This is a simple but highly effective zone offense run out of a 1-4 high set.
+This is a simple but effective zone offense run from a 1-4 high set.
 The main objective is to force the back-line zone defenders to make some tough decisions about their responsibilities.

-DIAGRAM 1: Our point guard 1 initiates the offense by dribbling the ball to the right side.
-The off-side defensive guard will follow the ball slightly and move toward the middle of the floor as the ball is dribbled to the right.
-As the off-side defensive guard slides to the middle 4 sets a backscreen on him or her.
+DIAGRAM 1: Our point guard (1) initiates the offense by dribbling the ball to the right side.
+The off-side defensive guard follows the ball slightly and moves toward the middle of the floor as the ball is dribbled to the right.
+As the off-side defensive guard slides to the middle, 4 sets a backscreen on him or her.
 1 watches for this backscreen and passes to 3.

-DIAGRAM 4: If the ball-side defensive forward moves out to cover 3 then 5 who moved to the ball-side short corner will be left wide open and 3 must pass to 5.
-For us the short corner is 4 to 5 feet off the lane.
-While this action is occurring on the ball side 1 and 2 find the gaps in the zone looking for a possible pass from 3.
+DIAGRAM 4: If the ball-side defensive forward moves out to cover 3, then 5, who moved to the ball-side short corner, is wide open and 3 must pass to 5.
+For us, the short corner is 4 to 5 feet off the lane.
+While this action is occurring on the ball side, 1 and 2 find the gaps in the zone looking for a possible pass from 3.

 We always tell any player who is a potential receiver of a pass to pretend that the ball is a camera.
 You must move yourself into a position where the camera can see you clearly to take your picture.

-Once you have run this series several times the off-side defensive guard will make an adjustment so that you’ll be unable to set the initial backscreen.
-That defender will play on the top side of 4 cheating more to the side of 3.
+Once you have run this series several times, the off-side defensive guard makes an adjustment so that you’ll be unable to set the initial backscreen.
+That defender plays on the top side of 4, cheating more to the side of 3.

-DIAGRAM 8: When the defensive guard cheats toward 3 (anticipating the “backscreen-and-pass” from the original series).
-4 will then flash to the ball.
+DIAGRAM 8: The defensive guard cheats toward 3 (anticipating the “backscreen-and-pass” from the original series).
+4 then flashes to the ball.
 1 passes to 4.

-DIAGRAM 9: As the pass from 1 to 4 is occurring 5 dives to the basket cutting inside the off-side defensive forward and 2 slides down to the weak-side corner.
-If the defensive center steps up to defend 4 at the foul line then 4 looks to pass to 5 cutting to the basket.
-If the defensive center stays back then 4 has an open jump shot from the foul line.
+DIAGRAM 9: As the pass from 1 to 4 occurs, 5 dives to the basket, cutting inside the off-side defensive forward.
+2 slides down to the weak-side corner.
+If the defensive center steps up to defend 4 at the foul line, 4 looks to pass to 5 cutting to the basket.
+If the defensive center stays back, 4 has an open jump shot from the foul line.

-DIAGRAM 13: If 5 passes to 2 then 4 moves to the ball-side short corner and flashes to the ball.
-2 can shoot a jump shot from the wing area pass to 4 on the ball-side short corner or hit 3 with a skip pass to the weak side.
+DIAGRAM 13: If 5 passes to 2, 4 moves to the ball-side short corner and flashes to the ball.
+2 can shoot a jump shot from the wing area, pass to 4 on the ball-side short corner, or hit 3 with a skip pass to the weak side.

-DIAGRAM 14: If 2 passes to 4 then 5 dives hard to the basket looking for the pass from 4.
-Once 4 has the ball on the short corner he or she can shoot the short jumper throw a dump pass in to 5 (if the defensive center steps out to cover the short-corner jumper) or throw a skip pass to either 3 or 1.
+DIAGRAM 14: If 2 passes to 4, 5 dives hard to the basket looking for the pass from 4.
+Once 4 has the ball on the short corner, he or she can shoot the short jumper, throw a dump pass in to 5, (if the defensive center steps out to cover the short-corner jumper) or throw a skip pass to either 3 or 1.

-DIAGRAM 15: If 4 throws a skip pass to 3 then you can continue the rotation with 5 breaking to the ball-side short corner and 4 moving to the ball-side elbow.
+DIAGRAM 15: If 4 throws a skip pass to 3, you can continue the rotation, with 5 breaking to the ball-side short corner and 4 moving to the ball-side elbow.